 Guide to WordPress

 If you have ever looked into building a website, you have almost certainly come across WordPress.
-It powers a significant portion of the web, from personal blogs to large commercial sites, and it has been doing so for over two decades.
+It powers a significant portion of the web, and you can create websites of almost any kind with it, from personal blogs to large commercial sites, a job it has done for over two decades.
 But what actually makes it worth choosing, and what do you need to know before you get started?

-This post covers the basics: what WordPress is, how it works, and the key concepts you will encounter when running a WordPress site.
+This WordPress guide covers the basics: what WordPress is, how it works, and the key concepts you will meet when building websites with it.
+Treat it as a short WordPress tutorial before you commit to the platform.

 What WordPress is

-WordPress is a content management system (CMS), which means it gives you a way to create, edit and publish content on a website without writing code from scratch.
+WordPress is a content management system (CMS), and an open source CMS at that.
+This versatile CMS has grown into the most popular CMS on the web because it gives you a way to create content, then edit and publish it on a website without writing code from scratch.
+The WordPress software powers dynamic websites through a user friendly interface, so content creation does not require web development skills.
 You log in to a dashboard, write your content, and publish it.
 The CMS handles the underlying structure.

 There are two versions worth knowing about.
 WordPress.com is a hosted service where your site lives on WordPress’s own infrastructure.
-WordPress.org is the self-hosted version, where you download the software and run it on your own hosting account.
+The main difference is where your site lives.
+WordPress.org is the self hosted version, where you download the software and run it on your own hosting account.
 Most people who want control over their site, including the ability to install plugins and custom themes, use the self-hosted version.
 That is what this post focuses on.

 How WordPress is structured

-A WordPress site has a few core components that work together.
-Understanding what each one does will help you make sense of the dashboard when you first log in.
+A WordPress site is built on WordPress core plus a few components you manage from the WordPress dashboard.
+Understanding what each one does will help you make sense of that dashboard when you first log in.

 Themes